-This topic describes how Elastic Compute Service (ECS) resources are handled after payments become overdue for them within your account.
+If the total value of your account balance and vouchers is less than the payable amount of your bill, the payment becomes overdue in your Alibaba Cloud account.
+This topic describes how Elastic Compute Service (ECS) resources are handled after payments become overdue for them in your account.

 Subscription resources have a validity period based on the subscription duration that you specify when you purchase the resources.
 After the subscription duration of a subscription resource ends, the resource cannot be used.
 If you do not renew the resource within a specific period, the resource is automatically released.
-For more information, see Changes in resource status after an instance expires in the Subscription topic.
+For more information, see Changes in resource states after a subscription instance expires in the Subscription topic.

-The system attempts to deduct the fees of pay-as-you-go resources three times: on the due date (T), day T+7, and day T+14.
-If the fees of a pay-as-you-go instance cannot be deducted on the due date (T), payment becomes overdue for the instance and the system attempts to deduct the fees again on day T+7 and day T+14.
-If all three attempts to deduct the fees fail, the instance is stopped on day T+15 and its billing also stops.
+The system attempts to deduct the fees for pay-as-you-go resources three times: on the due date (T), the 7th day after the due date (day T+7), and the 14th day after the due date (day T+14).
+If the fees for a pay-as-you-go instance fails to be deducted on the due date (T), the payment for the instance becomes overdue and the system attempts to deduct the fees again on day T+7 and day T+14.
+If all attempts to deduct the fees for the pay-as-you-go instance fail, the instance is stopped on the 15th day after the due date (day T+15) and billing for the instance also stops.

-- reactivate indicates that a pay-as-you-go instance that has entered the Expired state due to an overdue payment is restored to the Running state.
+- reactivate: A pay-as-you-go instance that entered the Expired state due to an overdue payment is restored to the Running state.
 After the overdue payment is completed, the instance is automatically reactivated.
-If the instance cannot be automatically reactivated, you can manually reactivate it.
+If the instance cannot be automatically reactivated, you can manually reactivate the instance.
 For more information, see Start an instance.

-- restart indicates that an instance in the Running state is restarted.
+- restart: An instance in the Running state is restarted.

-If all three attempts to deduct fees fail, the instance is stopped.
-The following table describes the changes in resource status after your pay-as-you-go instance is stopped due to overdue payments.
+If all attempts to deduct the fees for a pay-as-you-go instance fail, the payment for the instance becomes overdue and the instance is stopped.
+The following table describes the changes in resource status after a pay-as-you-go instance is stopped due to overdue payments.

 |Resource||Within 15 days after the instance is stopped||More than 15 days after the instance is stopped|

-When a pay-as-you-go instance is automatically stopped due to overdue payments, it enters the Expired state and its billing ends.
-After an instance is stopped, you cannot connect to the instance or access websites deployed on the instance, and service errors may occur.
+When a pay-as-you-go instance is automatically stopped due to overdue payments, the instance enters the Expired state and billing for the instance stops.
+After an instance is stopped, you cannot connect to the instance or access the websites that are deployed on the instance.
+Service errors may also occur.

 Note If your computing resources (vCPUs and memory) are released due to overdue payments, the system sends you an email notification.